al-ov73/al-ov73/README.md

 ### Hello!
-I'm study in Hexlet for Python-developer.
+I'm studying at Hexlet for Python-developer.

 ### My skills